 The global software testing industry is experiencing significant growth, expected to reach 19.23 billion USD by 2027.
 The industry is projected to register a compound annual growth rate (CAGR) of over 7% from 2024 to 2032.

-Welcome to the era of AI, a new technique that holds the potential to improve the quality of software as well as cut costs.
+Welcome to the era of AI, a new technique that holds the potential to improve the quality of software development as well as cut costs.
 This blog explores how AI is revolutionizing software testing, highlighting the opportunities and future prospects of this innovative technology.

 What is AI?